-During the legislative process, there are certain critical deadlines imposed by the Legislature that impact the consideration of pending bills and their chances of success.
+During the legislative process, certain critical deadlines imposed by the Legislature impact the consideration of pending bills and their chances of success.
 Those remaining dates are as follows:

 - April 10 (midnight): Session ends.

-House Bill 2764 was enacted by the Legislature with only two members voting in opposition.
-Simply stated, the bill would allow the Division of Financial Institutions to enter into agreements with state, federal or foreign regulatory agencies to allow persons who make an innovative financial product or service available in West Virginia through the regulatory sandbox program to make their products or services available in other jurisdictions and to allow persons operating in similar regulatory sandboxes in other jurisdictions to make innovative financial products and services available in West Virginia.
+House Bill 2764 would allow the Division of Financial Institutions to enter into agreements with state, federal or foreign regulatory agencies to allow persons who make an innovative financial product or service available in West Virginia through the regulatory sandbox program to make their products or services available in other jurisdictions and to allow persons operating in similar regulatory sandboxes in other jurisdictions to make innovative financial products and services available in West Virginia.
 The regulatory sandbox concept was created by the West Virginia Legislature in 2020 and is designed to enable entities that would normally require licensure in West Virginia to test an innovative financial product or service for a limited period of 24 months.
 At the conclusion of that time period, if the test of the product or service has been deemed successful, the entity would be able to continue operating in West Virginia subject to any appropriate licensure requirements.
 The program is intended to encourage start up activities and entrepreneurship.
-This bill has not yet been presented to the Governor.
+This bill becomes effective on June 17, 2021.

 House Bill 2013 creates publicly funded education savings accounts through the Hope Scholarship Program.
 The program is for public school students interested in switching to private or home school and would give parents the option to use a portion of their per-pupil expenditure from the state School Aid Formula for certain educational expenses, such as private school tuition, tutoring, educational learning aids, standardized tests, and other qualified expenses.
 According to present estimates, that amount would equal to about $4,600 a year to start, but that could fluctuate depending on the annual state School Aid Formula.